Volume 15, Issue 4 (Jul & Aug 2025) J Research Health 2025, 15(4): 393-402 | Back to browse issues page

 Send citation to:

-Fazli Z, Mohammadian F, Ghorbanpour N, Firouzeh N. The effect of stress caused by occupational noise on the salivary cortisol levels of weaving industry workers: A quasi-experimental study.
-J Research Health 2025; 15 (4) :10-10
+Fazli Z, Mohammadian F, Ghorbanpour N, Firouzeh N. The Effect of Stress Caused by Occupational Noise on the Salivary Cortisol Levels of Weaving Industry Workers.
+J Research Health 2025; 15 (4) :393-402

 URL: http://jrh.gmu.ac.ir/article-1-2569-en.html

-1- Department of Occupational Health Engineering and safety, School of Public Health and Safety, Bam University of Medical Sciences, Bam, Iran
+1- Department of Occupational Health Engineering and Safety, School of Public Health and Safety, Bam University of Medical Sciences, Bam, Iran. & Student Research Committee, Shiraz University of Medical Sciences, Shiraz, Iran.

-3- Vector-Borne Diseases Research Center, North Khorasan University of Medical Sciences, Bojnurd, Iran , Nimafirouzeh4@gmail.com
+4- Vector-Borne Diseases Research Center, North Khorasan University of Medical Sciences, Bojnurd, Iran. , Nimafirouzeh4@gmail.com

-Background: Machines with reciprocating movements in the textile industry produce noise and stress.
+Background: Machines with reciprocating movements in the textile industry make noise and stress.
 In response to stress, the body releases cortisol at high levels.
-Therefore, this study was designed to investigate the effects of industrial noise on salivary cortisol and stress in workers.
+This study was designed to investigate the effects of industrial noise on salivary cortisol and stress in textile industry workers.

-Results: The average noise level of the workplace and the resting place was 92.01 dB and 51.52 dB.
-There is a significant difference in salivary cortisol levels between the working morning groups (5.596±1.74 μg/dL) and the morning resting groups (1.41±3.99 μg/dL) and between the working evening (5.4593±1.72 μg/dL) and the resting evening (3.5519±1.43 μg/dL) group.
-Therefore, salivary cortisol levels were more significant in both groups on working days than rest days.
-The workload score in the questionnaire revealed significant difference between the two groups of men and women regarding job stress (p= 0.006).
+Results: The average noise levels of the workplace and the resting place were 92.01 and 51.52 dB, respectively.
+There is a significant difference in salivary cortisol levels between the working morning groups (5.596±1.74 μg/dL) and the morning resting groups (1.41±3.99 μg/dL) and between the working evening (5.4593±1.72 μg/dL) and the resting evening (3.5519±1.43 μg/dL) groups.
+The salivary cortisol levels were significantly higher in both groups on working days than on rest days.
+The workload score in the questionnaire revealed a significant difference between the two groups of men and women regarding job stress (P=0.006).

-Conclusions: The evidence showed that workplace noise can have a negative effect on cortisol regulation and cause stress.
+Conclusion: The results show that workplace noise can have a negative effect on cortisol regulation and cause stress.
 It is believed that this disorder is related to increased sensitivity to sound.
 Therefore, noise exposure should be recognized as a nonspecific stress that activates the autonomic nervous system.

 Type of Study: Orginal Article | Subject: ● Health Systems